MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 :::image type="content" source="media/spoke/azure-infra-spoke-tiers-7.svg" alt-text="Diagram of the recommended configuration of networking patterns for a three-tier web application in a hub-spoke configuration." lightbox="media/spoke/azure-infra-spoke-tiers-7.svg":::

-As another example, here is a configuration for a stand-alone spoke VNet in which the Web Application Firewall is placed in the Application Gateway subnet of the spoke VNet.
+As another example, here's a configuration for a stand-alone spoke VNet in which the Web Application Firewall is placed in the Application Gateway subnet of the spoke VNet.

 :::image type="content" source="media/spoke/azure-infra-spoke-tiers-6.svg" alt-text="Diagram of the recommended configuration of networking patterns for a three-tier web application in a standalone spoke configuration." lightbox="media/spoke/azure-infra-spoke-tiers-6.svg":::